Want a bigger reach and better engagements?

 52. Remain consistent in profiles across platforms

 Consistency is key to successfully transport your branding.
-Not only your messages but also the colors of your image gives more clues
+Not only your messages but also the colors of your image gives more clues of your brand.
+Remember to have consistency across your channels.

 53. Show personality (but not too much)